BAFWEEK

 BAFWEEK (abbreviation for Buenos Aires Fashion Week, also stylized as BAFWeek) is a biannual clothing trade show held mainly in La Rural fairgrounds, Buenos Aires.
 Argentina's most important fashion event, BAFWEEK showcases both leading brands and emerging designers.
+Past editions have featured runway shows by Argentine labels such as Prüne, with music direction and DJ sets by curator Soledad Rodríguez Zubieta (SRZ).
 In addition, the Semillero UBA BAFWEEK (UBA BAFWEEK) competition is held, where fashion design students from the University of Buenos Aires (UBA) are chosen by a panel of experts to present their collections at the event with financial support from Paseo Alcorta.